mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 of a stream and to request termination of an incoming stream by the sending peer respectively.

-A RoQ sender can use RESET\_STREAM if it knows that a packet, which was not yet successfully and completely transmitted, is no longer needed.

 A RoQ receiver that is no longer interested in reading a certain partition of the media stream can signal this to the sending peer using a STOP\_SENDING frame.

+If a RoQ sender discovers that a packet is no longer needed and knows that the packet has not yet been successfully and completely transmitted, it can use RESET\_STREAM to tell the RoQ receiver that the RoQ sender is discarding the packet.

 In both cases, the error code of the RESET\_STREAM frame or the STOP\_SENDING frame MUST be set to ROQ\_FRAME\_CANCELLED.

-STOP\_SENDING is not a request to the sender to stop sending RTP media, only an indication that a RoQ receiver stopped reading the QUIC stream being used.
+STOP\_SENDING is not a request to the sender to stop sending RTP media, only an indication that a RoQ receiver stopped reading the QUIC stream being used to carry that RTP media.
-This can mean that the RoQ receiver is unable to make use of the media frames being received because they are "too old" to be used.
+This can mean that the RoQ receiver is no longer able to use the media frames being received because they are "too old".
 A sender with additional media frames to send can continue sending them on another QUIC stream.
-Alternatively, new media frames can be sent as QUIC datagrams (see {{quic-datagrams}}).
+Alternatively, new media frames can be sent as DATAGRAMs (see {{quic-datagrams}}).
 In either case, a RoQ sender resuming operation after receiving STOP_SENDING can continue starting with the newest media frames available for sending.
 This allows a RoQ receiver to "fast forward" to media frames that are "new enough" to be used.

 Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s) or DATAGRAMs.

-Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for the following frame on the same stream.
-In that case, STOP\_SENDING and the following RESET\_STREAM would also drop the following media frame and thus lead to unintentionally skipping one or more frames.
+Note that an RTP receiver cannot request a reset of a particular media frame because the sending QUIC implementation might already have sent data for one or more following frames on the same stream.
+In that case, STOP\_SENDING and the resulting RESET\_STREAM would also discard the following media frames and thus lead to unintentionally skipping one or more frames.

 A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets encapsulated in DATAGRAMs.

-Large RTP packets sent on a stream will be fragmented into smaller QUIC STREAM frames.
+QUIC implementations will fragment large RTP packets into smaller QUIC STREAM frames.
-The QUIC frames are transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
+The resulting QUIC STREAM frames are transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
 No retransmission has to be implemented by the application since QUIC frames lost in transit are